mryan-code/npm-google-docs-to-html/README.md

 This package converts a Google Doc to HTML.

 ## Note
-I'm sure you're already familiar with the [googleapis](https://github.com/googleapis/google-api-nodejs-client) package, and [path](https://nodejs.org/api/path.html) package.
+I'm sure you're already familiar with the [googleapis](https://github.com/googleapis/google-api-nodejs-client) package, and the [path](https://nodejs.org/api/path.html) package.
 Incase not, I included a basic example of how to use em below.

 ## Installation
 ```bash